MossMcLaughlin/Capacitor-Relaxation/README.md

     0 1 1 1 0  |  0 1    1    1    0  |  0 1     1     1     0  |  0 1    1     1    0

-As you can see, each iterations depends only on the values surrounding each point, not on the points previous value.
+As you can see, each iteration depends only on the values surrounding each point, not on the points previous value.

 In general b[i][j] = a[i+1][j] + a[i-1][j] + a[i][j+1] + a[i][j-1], then all a[i][j] is set equal to b[i][j]